 Back at home on Higley Hill after over two weeks on the road I think I know what Kerouac meant.
-Or at least I know some of the questions, not the answers.
-I too have nothing to offer you but my own confusion.
+Or at least I know some of the questions.
+I have no answers.
+I too have nothing to offer but my own confusion.

 I sat down to write this blog numerous times since I’ve been home.
 There were lessons to learn from the road.
 There always are.
 Travel for me is new experiences, new places, and meeting people who live different lives and have different points of view.
 On this particular trip it was the points of view that tripped me up.
 I can’t find the words to explain the meaning of all I saw and what, if anything, I learned.

-A lot of the places we traveled from and to are rural places.
-Communities where nothing much happens but what did happen in November 2016 changed America into a place I no longer recognize.
-A place that induces anxiety and anger on many mornings when I wake to the relentless stream of bad news coming out of Washington.
+A lot of the places we visited were small rural towns.
+Communities where nothing much happens, unlike what did happen in November 2016 when America became a place I no longer recognize.
+A place that brings anxiety and anger on many mornings when I wake to the relentless stream of bad news coming out of Washington.

 I started this story on Instagram where I share short stories along with pictures.
 I’m including a few of the posts throughout this blog.
-I have never experienced writer’s block in my writing career – if you can call something you spend hours doing for little pay and often a lot of overtime a career.
-But at the moment my thoughts are confused.
-I can’t find the meaning of the journey.
+I have never experienced writer’s block in my writing career – if you can call working for little pay a career.
+Maybe the IG posts will help me find the story..

-Then I found these words from Gabriel Garcia Marquez: “Life is not what one lived, but what one remembers and how one remembers it in order to recount it.”
+Gabriel Garcia Marquez once said: “Life is not what one lived, but what one remembers and how one remembers it in order to recount it.”

 That led me back to the photos and the words I shared on the trip.
 They are a map across the landscape of my memories and a guide book to help figure out what it all meant.

 We were not setting off on a ski vacation, exploring a foreign country, or headed to a beach resort, although we have taken those sort of vacations before and enjoyed them.
 On this trip our only goals were a change of scenery, sunshine, and warmer weather.
-We had nothing much else in mind.
+From there we’d see where life takes us.

-We took the road less traveled by heading west toward Albany through upstate New York, then south into Pennsylvania.
-We were avoiding the Northeast corridor which is one long traffic jam with very few scenic vistas.
+We took the road less traveled by heading west toward Albany through upstate New York, then south into Pennsylvania, avoiding the Northeast corridor which is one long traffic jam with few scenic vistas.

-The scenery through New York and into Pennsylvania was farmland.
-Cows and silos, large agribusinesses and tumbling down barns.
+The landscape through New York and into Pennsylvania was farmland.
+Cows and silos, large agribusinesses, and tumbling down barns.
 This is a trucker’s route and sometimes we got caught up in a convoy as we passed through the cities of Scranton, Wilkes Barre, and Allentown, where we discussed Billy Joel and I hunted for a tape of his in my box of music.

 The following morning in Lexington, Virginia, just north of Roanoke, we woke to blue sky and unfamiliar flowering trees.
 I have been here so many times before; a motel parking lot, crisp early morning air, car windows wet with dew, license plates from across the nation.
 On this particular morning we were at the crossroads of three major highways offering choices and options.
 A cluster of economy hotels, chain restaurants, and gas stations planted in an otherwise bucolic setting along America’s Interstate Highway System.